tnm/shql/README.md

 * `./mydb`
 * `$SHQL_ROOT/mydb`, where $SHQL_ROOT is user-defined.

+All datafiles are created with mode 666 ('rw-rw-rw-'), so create the directory with 777 ('rwxrwxrwx') if you want the database to be sharable, and 700 ('rwx------') to be private.

 The `-q` option turns off the display of headings so the output of shql can be used by other programs by caputuring all lines that begin the pipe symbol.